jonchuaenzhe/dialog-gen-from-summary/README.md

 ## Dialogue Summarization with Augmented Data

-After adding the augmented data to the original 1000 DS pairs (saved into "dialogsum.augmented1k.jsonl"), the new file was then run through the BART model for summarization task.
+After adding the augmented data to the original 1000 DS pairs (saved into "dialogsum.augmented1k.jsonl"), the new file was then run through the BART model for the summarization task.
 However, the final results did not show any improvement in summarization performance.

 For dialogue summarization, run the following command:
 ```